SubrataSarkar32/document_classifier/README.rst

 ==============
 document_classifier
 ==============
-document classification using machine learning and OCR
+document classification using machine learning and OCR.Prints the keywords of document

 License
 =======